aws-samples/mainframe-data-utilities/README.md

 ### Create the DynamoDB table

 1. Create the DynanamoDb table which will be loaded on next steps.
-In this example we defined `OUTFILE` as the table name and `OUTFILE-K` as its key.
+In this example we defined `CLIENT` as the table name, `CLIENT-ID` as its partition key, and CLIENT-R-TYPE as its sort key.

 ![](images/dynamodb.png)